Krzysiek214181/paynow_donations_plugin/README.md

-# Donations for Paynow Plugin
+# Kszkl\Donations for Paynow Plugin

 The following repository is a wordpress plugin that makes receiving donation with [paynow](https://www.paynow.pl/) easy.